 I often forget that vision and version of myself, floundering in the muck of bad days and regret when I am no friend to myself, but somewhere in me is the understanding that what I saw was the truth, and I must hold onto it.
-To not forget what was shown to me and to uphold it as an antidote in the unforgiving hours of darkening skies.
+To not forget what was shown to me and to uphold it as an antidote in the unforgiving hours of muted afternoons.
 If I look hard enough the idol within me is still flickering.

 The shaman was right after all.
 The question I was asking, what does it all mean, had no answer.
 Once back from these journeys of the mind, the only reality we inhabit is the shared reality in front of our faces, and the learning and self-knowledge can be put into practice only right here, right now.
-So in this way, they can only be tools.
+In this way, they can only be tools.

 The Swiss Chemist Albert Hoffman who discovered LSD and lived til the age of 102, would take tiny quantities of acid and go wandering around his garden in the early morning.
 In conversations with his friend Stanislav Grof, he said:

 I see the hand of God there.
 If they think this is just the work of atoms, they don’t know what they are talking about.

 If the doors of perception were cleansed, every thing would appear to man as it is, Infinite.
-These things, whatever they are, miraculously bring about a sense of connection to the universe far beyond the narrow band of our consciousness.
+These substances, whatever in the world they are, bring about a sense of connection to the universe far beyond the narrow band of our consciousness.
 Allowing us to peer deeply into ourselves, demanding our humility to acknowledge how little we understand, beckoning to us to reach out with arms outstretched to touch the transcendent, to look out in awe at the great miracle and mystery of everything.